sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 Sometimes, regexes are enough but they can be obscure and way too complicated or maintenable.

 We remember parsers as huge auto-generated files with some grammar as entry point and we don't want to get there.
 Hopefully, we know the `State` monad (because shared state is evil) or not (we'll quickly present it).
-We'll see how easy it is to write parsers using the State monad.
+We'll see how "easy" it is to write parsers using the State monad.

 We'll slowly implement an arithmetic parser from scratch, then we'll see a [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) (the programming language, composed only of... whitespaces!) parser implementation using this technique.